Reclaim energy bill credit

 The suppliers' formal complaints procedures are available here:

-If after eight weeks a complaint hasn't been resolved the problem can be taken to the Ombudsman, an independent adjudicator who will be able to resolve the dispute.
+If after eight weeks a complaint hasn't been resolved the problem can be taken to the Ombudsman, an independent adjudicator that is approved by Ofgem and is able to resolve the dispute.

 Customers can't skip straight to this step.
-They need to show the Ombudsman that they've made their best effort to resolve the problem with the supplier, and be prepared to produce the paperwork regarding the complaint to demonstrate that.
+They need to show the Ombudsman that they've made their best effort to resolve the problem with the supplier, and be prepared to produce the paperwork regarding the complaint to demonstrate this.
+There's more on how to do this here.

 The Ombudsman used by the big six energy firms is available here.